 On October 5, 2016, Brighthouse Financial, Inc., which until the completion of the Separation on August 4, 2017, was a wholly-owned subsidiary of MetLife, Inc., filed a registration statement on Form 10 (as amended, the "Form 10") with the U.S. Securities and Exchange Commission ("SEC") that was declared effective by the SEC on July 6, 2017.
 The Form 10 disclosed MetLife, Inc.'s plans to undertake several actions, including an internal reorganization involving its U.S. retail business (the "Restructuring") and include Brighthouse Life Insurance Company, Brighthouse Life Insurance Company of NY ("BHNY"), New England Life Insurance Company ("NELICO"), Brighthouse Reinsurance Company of Delaware ("BRCD") and Brighthouse Investment Advisers, LLC in the planned separated business and distribute at least 80.1% of the shares of Brighthouse Financial, Inc.'s common stock on a pro rata basis to the holders of MetLife, Inc. common stock.
 In connection with the Restructuring, effective April 2017, following receipt of applicable regulatory approvals, MetLife, Inc. contributed certain affiliated reinsurance companies and BHNY to Brighthouse Life Insurance Company.
-The affiliated reinsurance companies, which included MetLife Reinsurance Company of Delaware ("MRD"), MetLife Reinsurance Company of South Carolina ("MRSC") and a designated protected cell of MetLife Reinsurance Company of Vermont ("MRV Cell"), were then merged into BRCD, a licensed reinsurance subsidiary of Brighthouse Life Insurance Company.
+The affiliated reinsurance companies, which included MetLife Reinsurance Company of Delaware ("MRD"), MetLife Reinsurance Company of South Carolina ("MRSC") and a designated protected cell of MetLife Reinsurance Company.
 On July 28, 2017, MetLife, Inc. contributed Brighthouse Holdings, LLC ("BH Holdings") to Brighthouse Financial, Inc. See Notes 10 and 14.

 On August 4, 2017, Brighthouse Financial, Inc. entered into the Master Separation Agreement with MetLife and MetLife, Inc. completed the Separation through a distribution of 80.8% of MetLife, Inc.'s interest in Brighthouse Financial, Inc., to holders of MetLife, Inc.'s common stock and retained the remaining 19.2%.
-As a result, Brighthouse Financial, Inc. is now an independent, publicly traded company on the Nasdaq Stock Market under the symbol "BHF"
+As a result, Brighthouse Financial, Inc. is now an independent, publicly traded company on the Nasdaq Stock Market under the symbol "BHF."